PHOT 474B: STUDIO PHOTOGRAPHY TECHNIQUES II NONCREDIT

 - Establishing and meeting deadlines

-- Approaches to studio photography as practices in industry
+- Approaches to a career in studio photography

 - Commercial